akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry’s posture relaxed instantly, the fire cooling into a stony, dismissive indifference.
 He reached for his wine.
 “If the Heavens wish him wed, they shall surely provide.
 Else-wise, let the hall stay empty, that I may drink in peace.”

 The hall settled into a jagged silence.
 Roger of Salisbury stood motionless.
-He knew the truth, as did the older lords: the King had spoken a sacred vow (*coram rege*)—before the court.
-If a beggar girl crossed that threshold now, Henry would have to marry his son to her or become a liar in front of God.
+He knew the truth, as did the older lords: the King had spoken a *vow* made *coram rege*—before the high court.
+If a beggar girl crossed that threshold now, Henry would have to marry his son to her or become a liar in the eyes of the law and God.

 Henry reached for his wine, oblivious to the cage he had just built—its door swung wide open to the night.